mrakgr/Tutorials/theano_install.md

 - It might be worth a try instead of modifying the `THEANO_FLAGS` environment variable, to create the `.theanorc` variable in the users directory as per instructions in the thread above.

 - Git for Windows command line Linux tools are of higher quality than what you might find packaged elsewhere on the net.
 If you find a recommendation to get the same set of tools under a different name in a random library on the net, just use the ones from Git.

+- Here is how the installation looks like on [Linux](https://github.com/saiprashanths/dl-setup).